brckd/cluster/README.md

 A universal discord bot whose name i stole from @clustra on discord.

+> [!Warning]
+> This project has been archived, as I have lost interest in creating Discord bots with Discord.JS.

 ## Usage

 `cluster` can be used as a universal discord bot whose name i stole from @clustra on discord.